 will all have to change too.
 No wonder opinion seems to favour getting a road bike rather than conversion, the cost of the compromise is steeper than you’d think.

-In making this an oportunity to upgrade I decided to go for combined gear shift /brake levers: a costly choice but a big step forward in control.
+In making this an opportunity to upgrade I decided to go for combined gear shift /brake levers: a costly choice but a big step forward in control.
 Used offerings tend to be hammered.
 In keeping the front and rear ‘Altus’ mech the options narrow down to MicroSHIFT or Shimano.

 MicroSHIFT SB-R483 prices vary around the £50-£80 mark for a set.
 Shimano originals are about double that.